htcondor/htcondor/docs/admin-manual/policy-configuration.rst

             SUSPEND                 = $(KeyboardBusy) || $(CPUBusy)
             ...

-The vanilla expressions have the string“_VANILLA” appended to their names.
+The vanilla expressions have the string"_VANILLA" appended to their names.
 For example:

 ::